radule90/CI_PP_5/README.md

 - Visitors who are seeking freedom and inspiration all the time in various colours and shapes in handmade products

 ### Business Goals
+- To introduce itself as a sustainable brand on the market
+- To make sure that its products are available in online purchase in every country
+- To always promote its philosophy of handcrafted goods
+- To promote its creativity, uniquness and simplicity at the same time
+- To attract visitors' attention with calm and warm atmosphere of its website
+- To make the online shopping as simplest as possible
+- To provide regular sales
+- To position itself  as a trendsetter in slow fashion  domain  only  with intention of attracting new visitors  too

 ### User Stories
 - As a **Site User** I can **view the homepage** so that **I can see the newest items in shop**